Episode 62

 There are so many tools available to use these days.
 From the Enneagram to the four temperaments.

 It starts with self-compassion and curiosity.
-Because curiosity can displace harsh judgement.
+Because curiosity can displace harsh judgment.
 And I know we’re often our own worst critics.

 Here are two fun and inciteful places to start exploring: